thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ## Canister interface (System API) {#system-api}

-The System API is the interface between the running canister and the Internet Computer.
+The System API is the interface between the running canister and the BigFile.
 It allows the WebAssembly module of a canister to expose functionality to the users (method entry points) and the BIG (e.g. initialization), and exposes functionality of the BIG to the canister (e.g. calling other canisters).
 Because WebAssembly is rather low-level, it also explains how to express higher level concepts (e.g. binary blobs).

 We want to leverage advanced WebAssembly features, such as WebAssembly host references.
 But as they are not yet supported by all tools involved, this section describes an initial System API that does not rely on host references.
 In section [Outlook: Using Host References](#host-references), we outline some of the proposed uses of WebAssembly host references.